iterorganization/IMAS-Data-Dictionary/docs/lifecycle.rst

 quantity is to use a generic container IDS, the “temporary” IDS, that is been included in the DD since v2.0.
 It contains fixed fields for various data types.
-It is immediately available to users, although its fields do not have a fixed definition, so their usage will have to be agreed between restricted sets of users on a case-by-case basis.
+It is immediately available to users, although its fields do not have a fixed definition, so their usage has to be agreed between restricted sets of users on a case-by-case basis.
 Different users may of course use that IDS for different purposes / with different definitions.